• Test Code:

 • Cord Blood (1-2mL)

-• When testing CVS, sizing can be performed and expansions will be detected but methylation status may not be reliably determined.
+*When testing CVS, sizing can be performed and expansions will be detected but methylation status may not be reliably determined.
 If methylation status is requested or required by the referring provider, testing of CVS is not recommended.

 Notice Regarding Molecular Genetic Testing on Prenatal Specimens:

-• Maternal cell rule-out testing will be performed on all prenatal specimens received.
+Maternal cell rule-out testing will be performed on all prenatal specimens received.
 Please provide maternal blood (or saliva) in addition to the fetal specimen.
 Additional charges apply for the maternal cell rule-out test.

-For routine testing of blood and saliva (or DNA extracted from them), KDL does NOT accept samples from patients within two (2) weeks of a packed cell/platelet transfusion or within four (4) weeks of a whole blood transfusion.
-For extraordinary circumstances, where testing must be performed outside of the above windows, please contact our lab.
+For routine testing of blood, saliva and buccal swabs, KDL does NOT accept samples from patients within two (2) weeks of a packed cell/platelet transfusion or within four (4) weeks of a whole blood transfusion.
+For extraordinary circumstances, where testing must be performed within the above windows, please contact our lab.

 A REQUISITION FORM MUST ACCOMPANY ALL SAMPLES.
 Please include detailed clinical information, including ethnicity, clinical history, and family history.